excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ### refresh

 Recomputes the offsets for the Excalidraw component so that the coordinates are computed correctly (for example the cursor position).
 You don't have to call this when the position is changed due to scrolling on the nearest scrollable parent or when the excalidraw container resizes (we handle that ourselves).
-For any other cases if the position of excalidraw is updated (for example due to multiple scrolls or add / removal of elements in flex container) you can use [detectPosition](#detectposition) or handle it manually by calling this API.
+For any other cases if the position of excalidraw is updated (for example due to multiple scrolls or add / removal of elements in flex container) you can enable [`detectPosition`](#detectposition) or handle it manually by calling this API.

 ### importLibrary